Pnski/TLLib/docs/calculator/stats.md

 - Values directly taken from gamefiles, without modification, some values have to be devided by 1000 for beeing shown as ingame!
 - Zoom in / out or Pan to find desired value
-- lines can be deactivated via the legend
+- since there are so many different values they are deactivated and you have to activate the value you want to see manually

 ## Strength